Writer's Eye 2017 tours continue through November 10th.

-Now in its 31st year, Writer’s Eye, started by The Fralin’s docents in 1986, is an annual literary competition that challenges writers of all ages.
-Writers from 3rd grade through adults use visual art as inspiration for the creation of original poetry and prose.
+Now in its 31st year, Writer’s Eye is an annual literary competition that challenges writers of all ages to use visual art as inspiration for the creation of original poetry and prose.
 Compositions inspired by selected works on view in the Museum can be submitted in the categories of Prose or Poetry, for grades 3–5, 6–8, 9–12, and University/Adult.
 Winners are honored at an annual ceremony in the spring, and first-, second-, and third-place winning entries are published in the Writer's Eye anthology.

 Docent-led Writer’s Eye tours begin on September 5, 2017 and end on November 10, 2017.
 Schedule a tour for Writer’s Eye 2017.